 Adding a Specimen to the Workflow

 A specimen (testing coupon) and workflow may be an additional requirement in some additive processes.
 To add a Specimen to the Workflow, click the “Add Specimen” button.
-Select a CAD model from the model library, indicate the quantity, and select a from the list of available specimen workflows.
+Select a CAD model from the model library, indicate the quantity, and select from the list of available specimen workflows.
 Click Add to continue.

 Click Save to return to the Workflows page.
 The Workflow is now available to use.